Some background to the kata Jiin

 The name itself, Ji'in, is also subject to confusion.
 If the kanji are used then the meaning would be something like 'Buddhist temple' or 'temple grounds'.
 If the kanji are used then the meaning would be something like 'hidden, or secret, mercy'.

-In his 1925 book, Rentan Goshin Karate Jutsu, Funakoshi mentions Ji'in and like many of the kata at that time, its name is given in katakana () rather than kanji, suggesting only the sound of the name was known (interestingly, an online translation gives a definition of these katakana as 'heartwarming', 'deeply moving' or 'strongly emotive').
-Later, Funakoshi tried to rename the kata to Shokyo (pine shadow), but unlike many of his other new 'Japanified' names, it didn't stick.
+In his 1925 book, Rentan Goshin Karate Jutsu, Funakoshi mentions Ji'in and like many of the kata at that time, its name is given in katakana () rather than kanji, suggesting only the sound of the name was known (interestingly, an online translation gives a definition of these katakana as 'heartwarming', 'deeply moving' or 'strongly emotive' - not a bad name for a kata).
+Later, Funakoshi tried to rename the kata to Shokyo (pine shadow), but unlike many of his other new names, it didn't stick.
 Jiin is not one of Funakoshi's core fifteen kata (Jion and Jitte are), though he does mention it as one of the forms being taught at the Shotokan as of 1943 (the JKA dropped the kata, but SKIF still include it, specifically in order to keep the kata alive, according to Kanazawa).

 In the end, I think it is safe to say that Ji'in is a kata with a strong Chinese ancestry, probably filtered through a Tomari-te lens, and introduced into the modern age via Ankoh Itosu and his students.